Christmas Company collaborated with Raymond Savignac

 The facial expressions of the animals and people that appear will make the viewer happy and overwhelming.

 I used to draw caricatures, and cool and dry works are also the charm of Savignac.

 Just a picture without relying on words

 "Tell me a lot of what I need to tell"

 This style of expression left a big mark in the graphic design world and had a lot of influence on artists and designers all over the world.

 Advertising naturally comes into people's horizons.

-In today's diversified advertising tools such as television, the Internet and video, Savignac's work still speaks to our sense of vision.
+In today's world of diversified advertising tools such as television, the Internet, and video, Savignac's work still speaks to our sense of vision.

 Why did the poster artist who built such an era paint only for a small Japanese shop?

 The continuation of this story is againnext timeTo ...